A Closer Look at Sea Turtles and Their Habitat-min-1543

 When is the best time of year to see sea turtles in Hawaii?

-But the season does change how well you can see
+However, the season does affect where and how easily you can see them.

-• This is probably the best time of year, from May to September.
+• May to September (best conditions): the best time of year, from May to September.
 The ocean is usually calm, especially on the famous North Shore.
 This makes it easy to see underwater and safe for turtles to bask on beaches like Laniakea.

 • October to April: You can still see turtles, but snorkeling on the North Shore can be dangerous and less fun when the waves are high.
 It’s better to go to the South and West shores during these months, where the waters are calmer (like Electric Beach or Turtle Canyon).